If you are under 18 years old, please read this page before going any further.

 Sunday from 10:00 to 12:00 for sport / hobby shooting: see b) above.

-For any further information please telephone the club on 0161 427 9133 as detailed above in the yellow highlighting at the head of this page and / or read Marple Rifle and Pistol Club details.
+For any further information please telephone the club on 0161 427 9133 as detailed above at the head of this page and / or read Marple Rifle and Pistol Club details.
 It is much better to speak to a Range Officer by telephone than trying to make enquiries by email, as so much more information can be given in a short conversation than by a protracted exchange of messages.